-Celebrations
+Celebrations.

 There are many celebrations throughout the year.
-Celebrations are planned around the classroom community culture.
-The teachers use the information provided on the "All About You and Your Family" form at the beginning of the school year or at time of enrollment to plan celebrations.
+Celebrations are planned around what is celebrated by the classroom community culture.
+The teachers use the information provided on the "Family Questionnaire" form at the beginning of the school year or at time of enrollment to plan celebrations.
 Celebrations with food must comply with the wellness policy unless administration declares an exception for a learning opportunity.

 Celebrations also include holidays.
-Every classroom will celebrate their community culture special holidays listed on the "All About You and Your Family" form.
+Every classroom will celebrate their community culture special holidays listed on the "Family Questionnaire" form.

 Parents/guardians will be notified of celebrations in advance.

+We are happy to share birthday celebration invites with the whole class.
 Due to safety and allergy concerns, candles (or anything with fire) or balloons cannot be used in any celebrations at the Becky Gates Children's Center.